-Abstract-This paper introduces the messaging environment and the geographical visualization tool of the CURENT Large-scale Testbed (LTB) that can be used for large-scale power system closed-loop simulation.
-First, Distributed Messaging Environment (DiME) implements an asynchronous shared workspace to enable high-concurrent data exchange.
+Abstract-This paper introduces the messaging environment and the geographical visualization tools of the CURENT Large-scale Testbed (LTB) that can be used for large-scale power system closed-loop simulation.
+First, Distributed Messaging Environment (DiME) is presented as an asynchronous shared workspace to enable high-concurrent data exchange.
 Second, Another Grid Visualizer (AGVis) is presented as a geovisualization tool that facilitates the visualization of real-time power system simulation.
-Third, case studies show the use of DiME and AGVis.
-The results demonstrate that, with the modular structure, the LTB is capable of not only federal use for real-time, large-scale power system simulation, but also independent use for customized power system research.
+Third, case studies show the use of DiME and AGVis in power system research.
+The results demonstrate that, with the modular structure of DiME and AGVis, the LTB is capable of not only federal use for real-time, large-scale power system simulation, but also independent use for customized power system research.

-Index Terms-Power grid, Open source software, Large-scale system, High-concurrency Data, Geovisualization
+Index Terms-Power grid, Open-source software, Large-scale system, High-concurrency Data, Geovisualization, Digital twin